Sherlock-Blue/KMPBLE/README.md

   ```

 #### GATT Callbacks
-On Android, the sytem assumes exactly one BluetoothGattCallback object to receive all callback events coming from a peripheral.
-So every peripheral (or, to be specific, every peripheral *connection*) has one and only one BluetoothGattCallback object.
-So it ends up being responsible for handling many different types of callbacks, many of which have little to do with one another.
-Connection status changes, for example, go to the same place as characteristic notifications and mtu length changes.
-As a result, it ends up being something of a "God Class" which violates the Single Responsibility Principle at almost every level.
-And since it serves so many different purposes, the callbacks should ideally be made available to multiple uses including individual command callbacks, queue management, connection status monitoring, logging.
+For each peripheral (or rather, for each peripheral *connection*), the Android system assigns a single BluetoothGattCallback object to receive all of its callbacks.
+And this includes callbacks for events that have little to do with one another.
+Connection status changes, for example, go to the same BluetoothGattCallback object as characteristic notifications and mtu length changes.
+As a result, it ends up being something of a "God Class" which violates the Single Responsibility Principle.
+And so the callbacks need to be exposed to a diverse collection of consumers, including individual command callbacks, queue management, connection status monitoring, logging.
 So the challenge becomes exposing the appropriate callbacks to the relevant consumers.

 The BluetoothGattCallback class also changes on a semi-regular basis, most recently with Tiramisu.
 So it is important to insulate the code against future changes.